 Once you’ve fetched the assignment’s files, you

-can proceed as described in Lab #0.5: Git and chisubmit: work on your code and then run
+can proceed as described in the Git Refresher section of the Remote Linux lab: work on your code and then run

 git add <filename> for each file you change, followed by